mohameddhameem/TextMining/README.md

 # TextMining
 Text Mining with Python

-Text Mining workshop to understand Naïve Bayes, Decision Tree and SVM
+This workshop is to understand Naïve Bayes, Decision Tree and SVM